faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

     For some of Smith's polyandrous marriages, the paternity of his children was unclear to the mother.
 For instance, Sylvia Sessions told her daughter Josephine [that she was sired by Joseph Smith](https://www.fairmormon.org/answers/Question:_Did_Joseph_Smith_produce_any_children_by_his_plural_wives:_The_case_for_children), but it turns out she was not fathered by Smith.
 This strongly indicates that Sessions was sleeping with Smith and her legal husband in close temporal proximity.

-1. For the polyandrous unions, if a woman is already pregnant, then she cannot cannot become pregnant again.
+1. For the polyandrous unions, if a woman is already pregnant, then she cannot become pregnant again.

     For instance, Zina Huntington Jacobs was [7 months pregnant](http://josephsmithspolygamy.org/plural-wives-overview/zina-diantha-huntington/) when she was sealed to Joseph Smith.
 If they consummated their sealing at that time, then she could not have become pregnant.